The last Killer studio album released in 2023, entitled "HELFIRE”, the 8th in their career, marks the band’s 45th anniversary

-Cherry Red also released 2 boxsets with each 4 cd’s containing the full back catalogue of Killer and also the solo album of Guitar player Shorty
+The previous album “Hellfire” was released in 2023.
+By British Cherry red label.
+It was a double package including “The best of” remastered.
+Cherry Red also released 2 boxsets with each 4 cd’s containing the full back catalogue of Killer and also the First solo album of Guitar player Shorty

-When guitarist and vocalist Paul "Shorty" Van Camp, and drummer Fat Leo, originally formed Killer from the remains of a heavy-blues-rock outfit called Mothers Of Track, they never anticipated that more than three decades later the name of the band would still ring hells bells in the minds of innumerable fans around the world.
+When guitarist and vocalist Paul "Shorty" Van Camp, and drummer Fat Leo (RIP febr 2026) originally formed Killer from the remains of a heavy-blues-rock outfit called Mothers Of Track, they never anticipated that more than four decades later the name of the band would still ring hells bells in the minds of innumerable fans around the world.

 The very heavy power trio was born when Shorty and Leo enlisted bass player and second vocalist Spooky.
 Adored by a myriad of loyal fans all over the world, and loathed by just as many scathing critics, who more often than not compared them to a continental poor man’s Motorhead, Killer became one of Belgium’s all-time most successful hard-rock export products.
 Although they liked and respected Lemmy’s outfit, Killer were actually more enthused by Saxon, Iron Maiden, and other pioneers of the NWOBHM (New Wave Of British Heavy Metal), but being an extremely loud trio, and with their trademark growling vocal delivery, they never wholly escaped the comparison until latter days when they reinvented themselves as a quartet.
 Killer actually always took it more as a compliment then an insult, Motorhead being another one of those rare surviving dinosaurs that still excite fans galore, while lesser bands as well as large numbers of rock-music-journalists are long extinct.